cloudcmd/gritty/README.md

   -v, --version           output version information and exit --path                  output path of a gritty and exit --port                  set port number
+  --command               command to run in terminal (shell by default) --auto-restart          restart command when on exit
 ```

 ### Windows